jailsonfm/jailsonfm.github.io/about.md

 [comment]: <> (Download buttom here below
 <a href="https://jailsonfm.github.io/img/moura_resume.pdf" title="doanload" download><b><span style="background-color:#000000"><span style="color:white">-DOWNLOAD HERE MY RESUME-</span></span>

-Biologist, passionate on the ocean realm and its mechanics, including the fundamental source of planetary forms of life.
-The link between the ecosystems and human health was later highlighted when reading an article published in the Oceanography Journal: [Overview of the Oceans and Human Health](https://tos.org/oceanography/assets/docs/19-2_fleming.pdf).
-The topic ocean and human health fascinated me not only because it describes ne negative feedback as a consequence of the ocean mismanagement, but also due to the benefits of keeping the system healthy.
-This topic stimulated to start a master, and subsequently a PhD in Public Health and Environment, in the [National School of Public Heath (ENSP)](http://ensp.fiocruz.br/), from the Fiocruz Foundation, one of the most prestige public Health institution in Latin America.
+As a biologist, I have a deep passion for the ocean realm and its intricate mechanics, which serve as the fundamental source of planetary life forms.
+My awareness of the crucial link between ecosystems and human health was sparked when I came across an enlightening article published in the Oceanography Journal titled ["Overview of the Oceans and Human Health"](https://tos.org/oceanography/assets/docs/19-2_fleming.pdf).
+This captivating topic fascinated me, not only because it shed light on the negative repercussions of ocean mismanagement but also due to the tremendous benefits that arise from maintaining a healthy marine system.
-After finishing my PhD I started a postdoctorate position an the Leibniz centre for atropical marine reserarch, in Bremen

-Early in my PhD I...
+This newfound fascination compelled me to embark on a journey of knowledge and exploration.
+I pursued a master's degree, followed by a Ph.D., in Public Health and Environment at the esteemed [National School of Public Heath (ENSP)](http://ensp.fiocruz.br/) within the Fiocruz Foundation — a renowned public health institution in Latin America.
+During my academic pursuits, I delved into understanding the complex interactions between oceanic ecosystems and human well-being.

+Upon completing my Ph.D., I embarked on a postdoctoral position at the Leibniz Centre for Tropical Marine Research (ZMT) in Bremen.
+This opportunity allowed me to engage in a wide array of studies, ranging from investigating the impact of chemical pollutants on marine species to grappling with the global dilemma of plastic pollution in our oceans.
+Additionally, I explored the concept of the blue economy, aiming to develop sustainable practices to support coastal fishery management in Senegal.

+Currently, I find myself at an intriguing crossroads, transitioning towards a career in business sustainability management.
+This shift stems from my deep desire to contribute to the global transformation by helping organizations achieve positive impacts while addressing the pressing challenges we face.

+Through my diverse experiences and expertise, I am driven to make a meaningful difference in promoting the health and sustainability of our planet.
+By combining scientific knowledge with management principles, I aim to play a vital role in shaping a future where business practices align with environmental stewardship and foster a positive impact for generations to come.

 ## <span style="color:blue">**EXPERIENCE**</span>